subhojit777/imag/doc/src/09020-changelog.md

     * `libimagdiary` sorts entries by date when viewing/listing them.
     * A `libimagentryref` bug was fixed where the wrong variable was passed as path to the referenced file, causing all tools based on this lib to break.
+    * `libimagrt` had a bug where the logging level was set to "Info" as soon as "--verbose" was passed, but the value of "--verbose" was not even checked.

 ## 0.6.3